Emergency Powers (Defence) Act 1939

 The Emergency Powers (Defence) Act 1939 (2 & 3 Geo.
 6. c.
-62) was emergency legislation passed just prior to the outbreak of World War II by the Parliament of the United Kingdom to enable the British government to take up emergency powers to prosecute the war effectively.
+62) was an act of the Parliament of the United Kingdom.
+The act was emergency legislation passed just prior to the outbreak of World War II by the Parliament of the United Kingdom to enable the British government to take up emergency powers to prosecute the war effectively.
 It contained clauses giving the government wide powers to create Defence Regulations by Order in Council.
 These regulations governed almost every aspect of everyday life in the country during the War.
 Two offences under the regulations (forcing safeguards and looting) were punishable with death.
 Following the conclusion of the war, the 1939 Act was repealed, with the individual regulations gradually following suit.
 As of 2023, at least one Regulation (relating to the use of service personnel to perform agricultural and other "urgent work of national importance") remains in force.

 Passage and effect

 On 24 August 1939, following the announcement of the Nazi–Soviet Pact the previous day, the House of Commons was recalled from its summer recess to pass the Emergency Powers (Defence) Bill, which gave authority to implement the Defence Regulations.
-The Act was originally intended to be in force for only one year, and made general provision for prosecuting the war effort.
+The act was originally intended to be in force for only one year, and made general provision for prosecuting the war effort.
 In particular, it provided for the following: